vEnhance/web.evanchen.cc/input/mentors.md

   to AIME and AMC, I'm ready to help you achieve your mathematical aspirations.
   Let's embark on this mathematical journey together!

-## {{ hl("raghav", "Raghav Aggarwal") }}

-- Contact: $\text{raghavaggarwal2005}@\text{gmail}{.}\text{com}$
-- Open to both 1:1 and group lessons.
-- Raghav has the expertise to create very strong fundamentals in problem-solving.
-He runs lesson for students (of any origin) preparing for both computational exams (MathCounts, AMCs, AIME etc.) and proof-based olympiads.
-He is also open to any specific topic-teaching in math.
-He has a very unique set of teaching skills which any student always dreamt of!

 ## {{ hl("soroush", "Soroush Rezaei") }}

 - Contact: $\text{soroush.rezaei78}@\text{gmail}{.}\text{com}$